 1. A PMO’s Sole Job is to Ensure Project Success

-In most organizations, an ERP implementation is among an array of tasks on an employee’s to-do list.
-While we always advise that certain employees be fully dedicated to the project, the reality at many companies is that employees must perform their day-to-day duties before they can contribute to any “side-projects.”
+While we always advise that certain employees be fully dedicated to the project, the reality is that most employees must perform their day-to-day duties before they can contribute to the implementation.

 In contrast, all the tasks on a PMO’s to-do list relate to project success.